Understanding Software Development Life Cycle in Depth

-Requirement gathering phase must cover all the other stages of software development life cycle, so that designers, developers, and stakeholders have a clear idea of what they will be working on and what would be the expected result.
+Requirement gathering phase must cover all the other stages of the software development life cycle and SDLC models, such as Agile, Scrum, and Waterfall, so that designers, developers, and stakeholders have a clear idea of what they will be working on and what would be the expected result.

 3. Design & Prototyping

 The effects of your hard work in the first two phases will be visible at design & prototyping phase of the SDLC process.
 The minutely you have planned and gathered requirements, the stronger your designing team will come out at this phase, as the design process uses the set patterns for application architecture and software development.